 There is a particular kind of guilt that doesn't get talked about, and it's the guilt of the days when it's easier.

 No. Caring does not require suffering.
-Loving her does not mean you are obligated to be exhausted every day.
+Loving their does not mean you are obligated to be exhausted every day.
 The version of you that has had a manageable day and some rest is a better caregiver than the version running on empty.
-She gets more of you when you have something to give.
+They gets more of you when you have something to give.

 Permission to rest is not a betrayal.
 It is the thing that makes the long road possible.